X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 BVS LABEL        rel8       70  2   2+t+t*e*p   ........ .
 ```

-Branches to the specified address when the Overflow bit is 0.
+Branches to the specified address when the Overflow bit is 1.

+A branch operation uses an 8 bit signed value internally, starting from the
+instruction after the branch.
+So the branch destination can be 126 bytes before
+or 128 bytes after the branch instruction.

 [[Opcodes](#instructions-by-opcode)] [[By Name](#instructions-by-name)] [[By Category](#instructions-by-category)]

 ---

-### CLC
+#### CLC

 **Clear Carry**